pasqal-io/qadence-protocols/docs/index.md

-# Template Python project

-This is a template Python project which can be used to bootstrap a new library in the Pasqal quantum software codebase.
+# Qadence Protocols

+Qadence Protocols is a collection of features to enhance Qadence inputs and outputs for error mitigation and measurements.

+## Feature highlights

+* A collection of readout error mitigation protocols.

-## Development tools
+## Pre-requisites

 The library uses the following tools: